Abi-Humanoid/SLAM/README.md

 First install depthai-core as it provides the drivers and other C# packages to allow the OS to communicate with the camera.
 This can be done in the root directory.

 If you get an error due to depthaiConfig it is most likely because this library has not been built as a shared library.
 Try removing the hunter cache ``` rm -r ~/.hunter ``` and trying again with the below commands.
 If it fails considering using less cores in make (-j2 or -j1).
+The depthai-core git repository also has new instructions to make it work.

 ```
 cd ~